ericstiles/beetle/README.md

 I need to
 * add better error handling
 * add a few more unit tests
+* make everything a promise
+* move functionality to utils/index.js file

 I want to
 * make the chaining more dynamic
-* push results to a database or someother store
+* push results to a database or some gtother store
 * write a front-end UI to this tool making it more user friendly